Simvastatin is a cholesterol-lowering drug used for treatment

-MS-STAT, a phase II clinical trial, examined the effect of high dose simvastatin in progressive MS patients over two years.
-Patients were administered 80mg simvastatin/day or were administered a placebo (inactive version of the drug).
-Patients administered simvastatin showed a significant reduction in brain atrophy, slower changes in EDSS, and improved scores on the MSIS-29, a measure of the extent to which MS affects daily life.
-The occurrence of serious adverse events was similar between simvastatin and placebo groups, and simvastatin was well tolerated with no safety concerns.
-The results of this phase II demonstrate that simvastatin is safe and has a beneficial effect on brain atrophy and disability in people with secondary progressive MS. These results are encouraging and warrant phase III trials to determine the safety and efficacy of simvastatin on a larger group of people with MS as well as when taken over a longer term.
+MS-STAT is a phase II, double-blind clinical trial that examined the effect of high dose simvastatin in 140 progressive MS participants over two years.
+Participants were administered 80 mg simvastatin/day or placebo (inactive version of the drug).
+Trials results revealed that compared to placebo, individuals treated with simvastatin showed a significant (43%) reduction in brain atrophy, slower changes in EDSS, and improved scores on the MSIS-29, a measure of the extent to which MS affects daily life,.
+There was no difference between treatment groups in the Multiple Sclerosis Functional Composite (MSFC) score, which measures mobility, dexterity and cognition.
+The study also showed no differences between groups in levels of inflammation-associated molecules.
+Overall, the results of this phase II demonstrate that simvastatin has a beneficial effect on brain atrophy and disability in people with SPMS.
+These results are encouraging and warrant phase III trials to determine the safety and efficacy of simvastatin on a larger group of people with progressive MS, as well as when the drug is taken over a longer period of time.

 In a MS-STAT follow-up study, the effect of simvastatin treatment on cognition and quality of life was assessed.
 Participants took part in numerous tests measuring cognitive and neuropsychiatric issues, and completed a survey on quality of life throughout the trial.
 The researchers discovered a positive correlation between simvastatin treatment and improved frontal lobe function and self-reported physical quality of life.
 There were no differences in placebo and simvastatin groups for other cognitive and neuropsychiatric measures.